unabomber87/cms-lara/readme.md

 ## About Cms Lara

-Cms lara is a cms base on laravel voyager
+Cms lara is a cms based on laravel voyager

 ## Installation